pemorse/data-visualization-tools/README.md

-Gradient Designer (GD) is a real-time interactive 3D gradient design and colour mapping application for global geoscientific data on the MacOS platform.
+<h1>Gradient Designer (GD)</h1> is a real-time interactive 3D gradient design and colour mapping application for global geoscientific data on the MacOS platform.
 It is specifically designed for designing colourmaps for continuous data, such as global seismic data.

 It addresses these requirements through the following key features:

-Data Handling:
+<h1>Data Handling:</h1>

 •	Large local or remote datasets maybe be rapidly explored through an interactive 3D interface, that allows sequential overview of an entire dataset as well as zooming and panning to features of interest.